 #5.
 Use Feedback To Build Trust

-One of the best talks I’ve watched in a long time is Brene Brown’s “The Anatomy of Trust”.
+One of the best talks I’ve watched in a long time is Brene Brown’s “The Anatomy of Trust” (click the link to watch).

 In her talk, Brene Brown explains about how we trust people who have integrity.
 She defines integrity as choosing courage over comfort; doing what’s right over what’s fun, fast and easy; and practicing values not professing them.
 Thus, when leaders stop getting feedback and stop seeking feedback they start to loose the trust of their teams because they’re being comfortable, they’re doing what’s easy, and they’re not practicing the values of leadership (see my post on ‘Leaders go first‘).